byteplus-sdk/byteplus-sdk-java/README.md

 ### AK/SK Setting
 - Explicitly call setAccessKey/setSecretKey method in service class

-- Set env variable VOLC_ACCESSKEY="your ak"  VOLC_SECRETKEY = "your sk"
+- Set env variable BYTEPLUS_ACCESSKEY="your ak"  BYTEPLUS_SECRETKEY = "your sk"

-- json config at ～/.volc/config，format：{"ak":"your ak","sk":"your sk"}
+- json config at ～/.byteplus/config，format：{"ak":"your ak","sk":"your sk"}

 Above options will take precedence in sequence, Suggest use option 1 for better trouble shooting